Chapter Introduction

 O Hades, where is your victory?”

 The penalty of sin is death.
 But death was defeated when the penalty of sin was paid on the cross.
 On the Cross Jesus said, "It is finished."
-The word was Teleo, paid in full.
+The debt was paid in full.
 Death no longer threatened those who trusted in that shed blood of Jesus.
 Those who identify with him will also live forevermore.

 Revelation 1:19-20

-The 'mystery' means these things were formerly hidden, but now they are being unveiled for all to see.
-Jesus explained to John that the stars are angels or messengers of God and the lampstands are indeed the churches.
 This mystery will be completely revealed as that age is closed out at His coming.
-It's like the exclamation point at the end of the sentence proclaiming the church age.
+It’s like the exclamation point at the end of the sentence proclaiming the church age.
 It was born of the Holy Spirit in the upper room with a rushing wind and tongues of fire.
 The age will be closed when the church finds itself before the throne of God.
+This serves as a type of introduction to chapters 4 through 22.

-I wonder if John though Jesus had forgotten about him when he was on the Island.
-If he was like us, he might have been asking "WHY ME?"
+I wonder if John initially thought Jesus had forgotten about him when he was on the Island.
+If he was like us, he might have been asking, "WHY ME?"
 John's suffering and tribulation on the island of Patmos led to a deeper knowledge of Jesus.
 We often come to know Jesus more in the midst of suffering and trials.
 We can know Jesus more today, right where we are.
 And if we are in a season of suffering, we can rejoice and know Him in a deeper way.

-©2020 Doug Ford
+©2020, 2024 Doug Ford